-Throughout my life, I’ve endured a number of challenges but the most difficult by far was the traumatic brain injury that I incurred while in college.
-It was obvious that starting a non profit was not going to be a simple task as I was well aware of the amount of mental energy that would need to be exerted in order to accomplish the initial agenda.
-While I thought that I might have been entering uncharted waters by pursuing this, I was confident that my ability to be independently strong would ultimately help me in my quest to start this organization.
-My mentality for years was those who begin charitable organizations need to have a net worth in the millions for it to function but after some internal dialogue I realized if affected so much by something, then create a worthy cause that expresses your ideas .
+Throughout my life, I’ve endured a number of challenges but the most difficult by far was the traumatic brain injury that I incurred while attending undergraduate.
+Over the years I would create a variety of physical and mental exercises to retrain my brain.
+My mentality for years was those who begin charitable organizations need to have a surplus of assets for it to function but after some internal dialogue I realized if affected so much by something, then create a worthy cause that expresses your passion in helping others.
 Behold, The Chiari Project.

 Thank you for your support.

 Jared E. Katz, Executive President and Founder of The Chiari Project